Breast Augmentation in Dallas

 - The subglandular method places the implant behind the breast tissue, but above the pectoral muscle.
 This method results in a more comfortable recovery, but may be more likely to interfere with mammograms.
 However, less tissue over the implant means that the implants are more visible, and may look less natural.
 Women with thin skin or very small breasts are not good candidates for this option.

 In addition to deciding on incision location and implant placement, patients will need to select the type and size of implant that best suits their goals.
 Click here to learn more about choosing the right breast implants for your preferred outcome.

 Making the decision to have breast augmentation is the beginning of a journey to a new and improved you.
 Along the way, you will be faced with numerous choices, and Dr. Bogdan will help you carefully weigh all of your options.
 His extensive training and experience performing breast augmentation allow him to customize each procedure to the needs of the individual patient.
 If you still have questions about breast augmentation surgery, please visit the Breast Augmentation FAQ page where Dr. Bogdan answers some common questions.
 After breast augmentation, Dr. Bogdan may have you perform breast implant exercises that are aimed at maintaining soft and natural feeling breasts.
 Please review the "Breast Implant Exercises" page so you will have an understanding of the exercises before your consultation.

 If you would like to find out more about breast augmentation, click here to request a consultation with Dr. Michael Bogdan, board-certified plastic surgeon and breast augmentation specialist.
-Or, you can call one of his offices to schedule your appointment.
+Or you can call his office to schedule your appointment: (817) 442-1236